emberjs/rfcs/text/0000-standarise-targets.md

 in firefox but not in IE) and would not warn us when using `MutationObserver` because it is supported by both.

-This library is very powerful and popular, making relatively easy to integrate with a good amount of tools that use it in little time.
+This library is very powerful and popular, making relatively easy to integrate with a good amount of tools that already use it with low effort.

-This configuration must be made available to addons but we it's up to the addon authors to take advantage of it.
+This configuration must be made available to addons but it's up to the addon authors to take advantage of it.

 ### Browser support

-The configution of target browsers must in a file that allows javascript execution and exports an object with the configuration.
-Putting the configuration in a file with javascript execution is important because allows us to have different config in development and production without having to different keys per environment or any other environment variable.
+The configution of target browsers must be placed in a file that allows javascript execution and exports an object with the configuration.
+The reason to prefer a javascript file over a JSON one is to allow users to dinamically generate different config depending on things like the environment they are building the app in or any other environment variable.

-One option is the `.ember-cli` file.
-A new dedicated file under `/config` could also be a good option, much like `config/ember-try.js`.
+One possible location for this configuration is the `.ember-cli` file.
+A new dedicated named `/config/targets.js` also seems a good option, similar way how addons use `config/ember-try.js` to configure the test version matrix.

-To addons this list of target browsers will be available in `this.project.targets.browsers`.
-E.g:
+Ember CLI will require this file when building the app and make the configuration available to addons in a `this.project.targets` property.

+This `targets` object contains a getter named `browsers` that returns the provided configuration or the default one if the user didn't provide any.

+Example usage:

 ```js
 module.exports = {